GlassFrog/glassfrog-api/README.md

 Overview
 --------

+### Status

 The v3 API is in beta.
-The current stable version is [v2](../../tree/API_v2)
+The current stable version is [v2](../../tree/API_v2).

-With v3, we've upgraded the API to use and return json, and we are planning to only add new functionality to v3 in the future.
+With v3, we've upgraded the API to use and return json.
+When v3 is finalized, v2 will be deprecated and new features will be added only to v3.
-If you are currently using v2, you can also try out v3 at the same time without affecting your current integrations.
+If you are currently using v2, you can try out v3 at the same time without affecting your current integrations.
 Please note that since v3 is in beta, the API endpoints are subject to change.
 While we will make reasonable attempts to keep them stable, we may still be changing any endpoint as we get feedback on usage.

 ### Recent Changes

-For details on the latest changes see [Release Notes](sections/changes.md)
+For details on the latest changes see [Release Notes](sections/changes.md).

 ### Authentication